-PYRAMID: The striper bite remains fair to good with a lot of small fish from one to three pounds, but some bigger fish up are being reported.
+PYRAMID: The striper bite has been fair to good.
+Lots of small fish from one to three pounds, but some bigger fish up are being reported.
 One angler had stripers are 21 and 27 pounds fishing an Alabama rig.
 The best bait action has been on nightcrawlers, cut sardines, lug worms, and blood worms, but there has also been some fish on jigging spoons.
 The first DFW trout plant of the season went in two weeks ago, but the lake is not on the stocking list for this week or next week at the present time.
 Fair catfish action in the main channel by the gate house and in most of the deeper coves and bays.
 The best catfish bite has been on nightcrawlers, blood worms, lug worms, and cut baits.
-The largemouth bass bite is fair on plastics and nightcrawlers, but there has also been some early topwater action.
+The largemouth bass bite is fair on plastics and nightcrawlers, but there continues to be some topwater action most mornings.
 Most are one to two pounds with a few bigger fish.
 No reports on other species.
 There is a health warning about eating fish from here.
 More information at this link: http://oehha.ca.gov/fish/so_cal/pyramidlake2013.html.
 Information: Emigrant Landing entrance booth at 661-295-7155 or the web site at campone.com.

 QUAIL LAKE: No reports.

 PUDDINGSTONE: Still no trout plants yet.
 Fair largemouth bass bite mornings and evening with some fish showing on plastics and reaction baits.
 The bluegill and redear bites are slow to fair with most of the action moving into deeper water at the water cools.
 Few reports of crappie or carp.
 Park and lake fishing information: 909-599-8411 or www.bonellipark.org.

 SANTA FE DAM: DFW trout plants last week and four weeks ago.
 No others reported this week or next week.
 Information: 626-334-1065.